ioccc-src/winner/2001/anonymous/README.md

 ### INABIAF - it's not a bug it's a feature! :-)

-If you do not specify a 32-bit binary as the arg of this program it will very likely crash or do something terribly wrong like slaughtering all the elves of Imladris! :-) so please don't do that :-(
+If you do not specify a 32-bit ELF binary as the arg of this program it will very likely crash or do something terribly wrong like slaughtering all the elves of Imladris! :-) so please don't do that :-(

-If the program cannot be run (for instance under macOS as it's an ELF file) then the program will touch the file but it won't run it; it'll silently fail to execute it.
+If the program cannot be run (for instance under macOS as an ELF file) then the program will fail to execute it and might not even touch it.

 ### WARNING on note from the author